Share |

 No two Charterhouse educations are the same: every pupil will have the chance to find their passions, often in the most unexpected of places, which many will carry with them into later life.

+Home from home.
+The House is the centre of every pupil’s time at Charterhouse.
+Their House is a welcoming home from home, with the resident Head of House becoming their day-to-day mentor, with responsibility for looking after them throughout their time at the School.
 The Heads of Houses are supported by a team of pastoral staff and tutors.
 Every pupil is matched with a tutor who takes a particular interest in their academic progress, co-curricular commitments and also guides them through the PSHE programme.
 Tutors meet with their tutees formally three times a week as well as meeting informally on the tutor’s weekly duty evening in House.
+The House Teams are supported by a 24-hour Health Centre and pupils also have access to support through the Wellbeing team, counsellors and chaplaincy.

 Join us.
 Inclusivity sits at the heart of life at Charterhouse and the School welcomes children from all educational and cultural backgrounds.
 Families are warmly invited to visit Charterhouse to meet the Head, Dr Alex Peterken, and his staff, and to experience a glimpse into School life.

-The School welcomes boarders and day pupils at 13+ entry and 16+ entry.
+The School welcomes boarders and day pupils at 11+ entry, 13+ entry and 16+ entry.
 The Admissions process is academically selective by competitive assessment, interview and subject to a reference from a child’s current school.

 13+ entry.
 Children need to be registered by 1 October, when they are in their Year 6, prior to taking the ISEB pre-test.
 The School reserves 35% of places for assessment in Year 7.
 This is for children who have just missed out on places in Year 6 and also for those who registered too late to be assessed in Year 6.